-Buying a foreclosure or REO property in
+Buying a REO or foreclosure in Victorville

-What's an REO?
+What is an REO?

 Is an REO in Victorville a bargain?

-All set to make an offer?
+Time to make an offer?

 Most lenders have a REO department that you'll work with when buying a REO property from them.
 Typically the REO department will use a listing agent to get their REO properties listed on the local MLS.
 Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know about the condition of the property and what their process is for getting offers.
 Since banks typically sell REO properties "as is", it may be in your best interest to include an inspection contingency in your offer that gives you time to check for unknown damage and terminate the offer if you find it.

 As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
 After you've made your offer, you can expect the bank to respond with a counter offer.
 Then it will be your choice whether to accept their counter, or submit another counter offer.
 Realize, you'll be working with a process that most likely involves several people at the bank, and they don't work evenings or weekends.
 It's typical for the process of offers and counter offers to take days or even weeks.